datanav/docs/configuration.rst

    * - ``dead_letter_dataset``
      - String
-     - This is string that indicates which dataset to write any entities that fail retries iff ``max_write_errors_in_retry_dataset`` is non-zero and ``max_retries_per_entity`` for the particular entity has been exceeded.
+     - This is string that indicates which dataset to write any entities that fail retries if ``max_write_errors_in_retry_dataset`` is non-zero and ``max_retries_per_entity`` for the particular entity has been exceeded.
 Only users with the authorization to see the pipe configuration will have access to this dataset.
        The dataset indicated must be unique per pipe.